sara-nl/dmp_feature_matrix/software.md

 IRODS have various features for this.
 Dynamic policy enforcement, rule engine.  iRODs also have federation feature where various geographically distributed

-Data Publishing Layer:

-Metalnx/YODA/iRODS ticket system/iRODS anonymous user+webdav/bridge to various other repositories.

-<b>Sharing/Publications: </b>

-<b>Processing/Analysing tools </b>
 Rule engine (processing of small datasets and metadata can be added/customizable).
 With QueryArrow one can query different iCAT catalogues no matter on which database technology they are built.
 With rule engine iRODS can work with datasets (i.e. subsetting of queried data, merging of different datasets and reformatting of data and metadata).
 Rule engine can also invoke external processing tools.

-<b> Graphical Interface: </b>
-YODA
+Data Publishing Layer (also GUI):

+Metalnx/YODA/iRODS ticket system/iRODS anonymous user+webdav/bridge to various other repositories.

 2. [Denodo](https://www.denodo.com/en)

 Creates data virtualization layer by connecting various  structured data sources.
 Provides  unified access for consuming applications.

 3. [CKAN](https://ckan.org/)

 Data portal, repository

 4. [Figshare](https://figshare.com/)